DataDog/hiring-engineers/answers.md

 ```

 Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.
-The file are in the repo!
+The files are in the repo!

 Once this is created, access the Dashboard from your Dashboard List in the UI:
 ![](Images/FullDashboard.py)